antigenius0910/instant_tech_support/README.md

 # 5000

-My code will run on mac yosemite, it got re-written from macgeek's code since a lot of function doesn't work on yosemite.
+Need a raspberry pi and external web camera also the big red button My code will run on mac yosemite, it got re-written from macgeek's code since a lot of function doesn't work on yosemite.

+Instruction:
 Please load 5000 as apple script need to compile big-red-button before using it